 - Attendance (5% of final grade) (ALL): will be taken daily and recorded in the Canvas gradebook.
 You are allowed two "personal days" for the semester, after which each absence that does not meet university criteria for "excused" will result in a two-point deduction from your final grade.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ - Group Presentations (x2) (15% of final grade each)(ALL): At the beginning of the semester students will sign up for two presentation times throughout the semester.
-In pairs or small groups you will lead discussion on a reading or topic for the first half of the class.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ - Group Presentations (x2) (25% of final grade total) (ALL): At the beginning of the semester students will sign up for two presentation times throughout the semester.
+In small groups you will lead discussion on a reading or topic for the first half of the class.
 Presentations will be graded on their coverage of the topic, the thoughtfulness of the discussion questions prepared, and the methods used to present the material.
-I will provide a rubric at the start of the semester. - Weekly Response Paper (15% of final grade) (ALL): These papers serve as a way to reflect on the material read for that week.
+I will provide a rubric at the start of the semester.
+Please work to make your presentation and discussion engaging through incorporating complementary information, media, and discussion questions as relevant. - Weekly Response Paper (15% of final grade) (ALL): These papers serve as a way to reflect on the material read for that week.
 They are due at the start of class and should be approximately 500 words long.
 The paper should include any comments, questions, or criticisms you have related to the material, as well as any comments you want to be sure to cover in the class discussion.
+These responses should be thoughtful and be your attempt to engage with the material in preparation for class.
+To be successful, you might want to take some notes while reading, in addition to reflecting on what elements of the assigned readings stuck with you the most after you finish.